 However, now with social distancing, self-isolating, loss of income, and belt-tightening happening country-wide now, consumer spending has fallen off sharply.
 No amount of panic buying can make up for all of that.

-All of this fear and reduction in consumer spending power has caused the consumer confidence index to plummet in April, and remain that way in the near-term future.
+All of this fear and reduction in consumer spending power caused the consumer confidence index to plummet in April.

 5) Falling asset prices

 Real estate and home ownership is almost sacred in Canada, which is why house prices have been so astronomically high for such a long period.
 People were starting to succumb to the thinking that “real estate always rises,” and that home ownership would never be affordable for many.

 If there is anything that can pop our current real estate bubble, the fallout from the coronavirus is definitely it.